 Rob hold my hand, I closed my eyes, the silence filled the place.
 Suddenly I heard a few whispers, a soft hand touching my back and an even softer voice asking if I was ready.
 That was the moment the needle ripped my skin.
 That was the moment the magic begun!
 I could feel every punch, the ink penetrating deep in my skin.
 I felt pain!!
 But in less than a minute I stopped shaking, I was breathing normally, and all the anxiety and fear were gone.
 It felt warm, happy… I felt blessed!!!

 It took 15 minutes to finish my Sak Yant blessed tattoo.
-In my back, under my right shoulder I have a “Mongkut Kaew”, that can be roughly translates into “Crystal Crown”.
+In my back, under my right shoulder, I have a “Mongkut Kaew”, that can be roughly translated into “Crystal Crown”.
 Ajarn Rung [the monk who does the Sak Yant tattoo] choose this design based on our talk, on what I want to protect in my life, and on what he perceived from my aura and energy.
-It´s a personalized drawing, a modified version of a pre existing tattoo.
+It´s a personalized drawing, a modified version of a pre-existing tattoo.
 From now on I’m blessed with good health and love in my relationship.
 And I truly believe on this!

 After watching me doing the Sak Yant blessed tattoo it was Rob’s turn.
 He also choose to do the tattoo on his upper back.
 Here is his thoughts, what he felt and how especial was the moment: